dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 - I think that the authors did a good job of listing a lot of potential problems with language models, however there was not a whole lot of explanation about what they think could have done better.
 Of course the technology is not going to be perfect, but something like creating an acceptable training set is an incredibly difficult task and it is tough to cover every single scenario.
 I think this is applicable to all three of their main concerns.

 - When discussing the environmental concerns, I think there was too much of an emphasis on the negative effects.
 The industrial revolution destroyed the environment but it is undeniable that the industrial revolution greatly improved the quality of life for so many people around the world.
+I think there could have been a bit more emphasis on the advances we have made in environmental costs.
+The paper mentions the decreased environmental cost between LMs utilizing tokenizers and n-gram models, but that is the extent of it.

 - I think that there are plenty of new issues that are emerging that should be considered as well.
-For instance, the examples that we have talked about in class with image generation: sexualization of women and use of others' intellectual property for training.
+For instance, the examples that we have talked about in class with image generation and selection of images for training: sexualization of women and use of others' intellectual property for training.

 - I will also note that this has been a heavily contentious paper for many of the reasons listed above - I think the general reception was that the paper brings up good points, but the lack of concrete suggestions for improvement make it difficult to act on this.
 One of the authors, Timnit Gebru, was fired from Google after the release of this paper, with the claim from Google that it "didn't meet [their] bar for publication".

-- I think there could have been a bit more emphasis on the advances we have made in environmental costs.
-The paper mentions the decreased environmental cost between LMs utilizing tokenizers and n-gram models, but that is the extent of it.

-## Discussion Questions
+## Bonus Questions

 - Which of these do you find to be most important to consider when training a large LM?

+- Do you find this paper to be fair in its assesment of the costs associated with training these large LMs?

 ## Related Articles